GitAntonioHub/Collectorsite/README.md

                 +-------------------+                       +---------------+
 ```

-> **Note:** Swap Keycloak for any OIDC provider or roll your own JWT token service—Collectoriste is agnostic.
+> **Note:** Swap Keycloak for any OIDC provider or roll your own JWT token service—Collectorsite is agnostic.

 ---